WestonHanners/HSCoreDataTools/README.md

 This project doesn't aim to manage your contexts for you, you will still have to keep your contexts around.
 If you want something a bit more automatic, check out [MagicalRecord](https://github.com/magicalpanda/MagicalRecord) by Saul Mora (Magical Panda).

-The main focus is super-fast, lightweight, almost snippet-like CoreData stack implementation.
+The main focus is super-lightweight CoreData stack implementation.

 ##Features